0niv001/rwTraining/DevOps/Agile.md

 - Standup and Status Meetings - What did you do yesterday? will do today?
 What is blocking your progress?
 - Retrospectives - Evaluation of what went well, and what could be improved.

+SCRUM:
+- Process tool, split organisaTion in small cross functional teams.
+- Split work in small and concrete deliverables.
+- Do short iterations of 1 to 4 weeks.
+- Optimise process by having retrospective after each iteration.

+Kanban:

+Pert Chart - Units (Time) taken to achieve a goal.

 **Extreme Programming:**
 Still has planning and design phases that focus on coding and testing.
 Overall process is iterative and incremental.